Meeting with the Montana Association of Floodplain Managers

 Flood mitigation in Glendive, MT

 45 people turned out earlier this month in Glendive, MT (a FloodWise community) to get an update on flood mitigation progress.
 Local officials and the Army Corp of Engineers fielded lots of thoughtful questions for a project that most think is long overdue.
-It’s estimated a 100-yr flood could cause $58M in damages, with 120 mobile homes facing the most severe risk.
+The raised and extended levee will decrease flood risk for 200+ homes, and improve community well-being with a proposed 2.5 mile trail.